10 Low Pavement

-10, Low Pavement is a Grade II listed building in Nottingham.
+10 Low Pavement is a Grade II listed building on Low Pavement in Nottingham, England.

 History

 The building was constructed in 1876 to the designs of the architect, Alfred Smith.
-It was built for Thomas Jones Rowe, tailor and outfitter.
-The front is designed in the 13th century gothic style, with a base of brown Whitby stone, two windows are supported by pillars of Irish red marble and Scottish granite in white and blue overhead.
-The first floor provided offices, cutting-rooms and was used for the display of goods.
+It was built for Thomas Jones Rowe, a tailor and outfitter.
+The front is designed in the 13th-century Gothic style, with a base of brown Whitby stone, two windows are supported by pillars of Irish red marble and Scottish granite in white and blue overhead.
+The first floor provided offices and cutting-rooms and was used for the display of goods.
 The second floor, reached by a staircase contained a retiring room for patrons.
 The etched window panes, chandeliers and fittings were custom-made.
-It has been described as a wild version of William Burges.
+It has been described as "a wild version of William Burges."

-Thomas Jones Rowe died in 1895 and by 1902 it was occupied by William Malin Hunt, Sons & Bright, electrical engineers, valuers and surveyors.
+Rowe died in 1895 and by 1902 it was occupied by William Malin Hunt, Sons & Bright, electrical engineers, valuers and surveyors.
 By 1912 it was the offices of the Atlas Assurance Company Limited.

+It was designated a Grade II listed building in 1972.